-Orbit Garant recently expanded its international market presence with new offices in Chile and Ghana, and is now better positioned to seize international market opportunities and further strengthen customer relationships.
-The Company commenced work on its first drilling contract in Chile during the second quarter of Fiscal 2015, and is scheduled to commence work on its first drilling contract in Kazakhstan either late in the first quarter of fiscal 2016 or early in the second quarter of fiscal 2016.
 Orbit Garant will continue to monitor market conditions closely and manage its staff and inventory levels, capital expenditures and balance sheet accordingly.
 With its sound balance sheet, the Company remains committed to pursuing value enhancing growth opportunities in Canada and internationally.